Alaska Permanent Fund: Permanent Fund Dividend

 The Permanent Fund Dividend (PFD) is a dividend paid to Alaska residents that have lived within the state for a full calendar year (January 1 – December 31), and intend to remain an Alaska resident indefinitely.
-This means if residency is taken on January 2, the "calendar year" wouldn't start until next January 1.
+This means if residency is taken on January 2, the "calendar year" would not start until next January 1.

 However, an individual is not eligible for a PFD for a dividend year if: